[For beginners] Laravel: Trying to import a CSV file!

 use Goodby\CSV\Import\Standard\LexerConfig; use Goodby\CSV\Import\Standard\Lexer; use Goodby\CSV\Import\Standard\Interpreter;

-The code for the CSV import part was written as follows.
+The code for the CSV import part is written as follows.

-Before the DB saving process, Goodby CSV config settings and Charset conversion are performed.
+Before saving to the DB, Goodby CSV configuration settings and charset conversion are performed.

-This time, I would like to save the following three lines of data as CSV.
-(I like music.)
+This time, I will save the following three lines of data as a CSV file.
+(I love music.)

 CSV image

-the process appears to have been successfully completed and redirected.
+it appears to have been processed successfully and redirected.

 Check the DB.

-I was able to confirm that the data written in CSV was saved in the DB!
+We were able to confirm that the data written in CSV was saved in the database!

 summary

-I'm glad that I was able to successfully save the information written to CSV in the DB.
+I was glad that I was able to successfully save the information written to CSV into the database.

-I was a little hesitant before starting work, but I found it very convenient as everything from installing the library to registering can be done in a relatively short time.
+I was a little nervous before starting, but I found it very convenient, as the process from installing the library to registering data took a relatively short time.

-In reality, validation checks and exception handling are necessary, but I would like to use it depending on the situation, such as when I want to register a large amount of data.
+In reality, validation checks and exception handling are required, but I would like to use it in situations where I need to register large amounts of data.

 bonus